 I struggled for considerable period with the fact that I didn’t view my mom’s body on her burial day.
 I felt there was a void that wasn’t filled.

 I learned hard lessons from the experience and that is why I am writing this article today to help you avoid the same mistake.

 I’ll structure this article in terms of the lessons I learned and what you can take from it.

-Viewing Mom’s Body is good for you
+Viewing the Body of a Loved One is good for you

 When you are grieving, you hold up most of the emotions.
 Part of the reason is because you don’t want to mourn wildly.
 But holding up emotions of grief is not healthy for you.